apify/crawlee/website/blog/2024/10-14-linkedin-job-scraper-python/index.md

 Select `PlaywrightCrawler` in the terminal when Crawlee asks for it.

 After installation, Crawlee for Python will create boilerplate code for you.
-You can redirect it to the project folder and run this command to install dependencies.
+You can change the directory(`cd`) to the project folder and run this command to install dependencies.

 ```bash
 poetry install